htcondor/htcondor-ce/docs/installation/htcondor-ce.md

         :::console
         root@host # yum install htcondor-ce-view

-2. Next, uncomment the `DAEMON_LIST` configuration located at `/etc/condor-ce/config.d/05-ce-view.conf`:

-        DAEMON_LIST = $(DAEMON_LIST), CEVIEW, GANGLIAD, SCHEDD

-3. Restart the `condor-ce` service
+1. Restart the `condor-ce` service

-4. Verify the service by entering your CE's hostname into your web browser
+1. Verify the service by entering your CE's hostname into your web browser

 The website is served on port 80 by default.
 To change this default, edit the value of `HTCONDORCE_VIEW_PORT` in `/etc/condor-ce/config.d/05-ce-view.conf`.